Goliath Season 3: A Means to an End

 Diana’s easy smile and apparent empathy, all wrapped up in delicately pale flowing robes, belie her true colours.
 Her extreme mood swings, although blamed on a history of anxiety and depression, appear to the viewer to be more sinister in nature.
 Certain events lead us to question whether there is something not too far back in her family history that has shaped her current behaviour.

-We are also left to wonder whether the spikes in her personality are being controlled by the potions she produces for her new lifestyle brand Soop — substances which she also uses to tap into her inner creativity.
-Or are the substances themselves to blame for her mood swings?
+We are also left to wonder whether the spikes in her personality are being controlled by the potions she produces for her new lifestyle brand Soop — substances which she also uses to tap into her inner creativity as she lies comatose in isolation on her lab bench.
+Or are the substances to blame for her mood swings?

 Goliath Season 3: The weird and the wonderful.
 Wade Blackwood (Dennis Quaid) in an almond milk bath, as his sister Diane (Amy Brenneman) plugs a toaster into the bath socket, part of their dangerous and complicated relationship game.